-- Old English wadan "to go forward, proceed," in poetic use only, except as oferwaden "wade across," from Proto-Germanic *wadan (cf. Old Norse vaða, Danish vade, Old Frisian wada, Dutch waden, Old High German watan, German waten "to wade"), from PIE root *wadh- (2) "to go," found only in Germanic and Latin (cf. Latin vadere "to go," vadum "shoal, ford," vadare "to wade").
+- Old English wadan "to go forward, proceed, move, stride, advance" (the modern sense perhaps represented in oferwaden "wade across"), from Proto-Germanic *wadan (cognates: Old Norse vaða, Danish vade, Old Frisian wada, Dutch waden, Old High German watan, German waten "to wade"), from PIE root *wadh- (2) "to go," found only in Germanic and Latin (cognates: Latin vadere "to go," vadum "shoal, ford," vadare "to wade").
 Italian guado, French gué "ford" are Germanic loan-words.

-Specifically of walking into water from c.1200.
+Specifically "walk into or through water" (or any substance which impedes the free motion of limbs) c.1200.
 Originally a strong verb (past tense wod, past participle wad); weak since 16c.
 Figurative sense of "to go into" (action, battle, etc.) is recorded from late 14c.
 Related: Waded; wading.